 Enable Ubuntu Firewall

-Since the firewall module is disabled by default, the commands below enable it.
+Since the firewall module is turned off by default, the commands below enable it.
 But first, run the commands below to see the status of the firewall system.

 sudo ufw status